DeathThreats/PHPLoginSystem/README.md

 # PHPLoginSystem &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]

 PHPLoginSystem is a simple Login System created using PHP and MYSQL with Object Oriented Programming(OOP).
+It will serve as your 'boilerplate' so you don't have to write the code again and only make changes to its styling.

 ## Prerequisites